sljrobin/ReporTeX/README.md

 # ReporTeX
 [ReporTeX] is a template designed for writing LaTeX reports faster and to focus as much as possible on the content and not on the layout.
+Feel free to check out the [ReporTeX webpage].

 ## Table of contents
 * [Content]